jojo786/loadshedding-power-updater-bot/README.md

 ## TODO
-- If stage changes, re-pull the schedule
-- Publish the schedule for more days

 - Even though area is a field in the DB, need to configure it properly for multiple areas
-- Add ability to ask the bot questions: latest schedule, stage
 - Pull announcements from https://twitter.com/Eskom_SA